dabeaz/curio/docs/tutorial.rst

 able to run the monitor, send the signal, and see the shutdown occur as before.

-The problem of blocking might also apply to other operations involving I/O.  For example, suppose your kid starts hanging out with a bunch of savvy 5th graders who are into microservices.
+The problem of blocking might also apply to operations involving I/O.  For example, suppose your kid starts hanging out with a bunch of savvy 5th graders who are into microservices.
 Suddenly, the ``kid()`` task morphs into something that's making HTTP requests and